Where’s the music?

 I don’t think he spoke English and our Italian didn’t go beyond buon giorno.
 Still it was fun gliding on the narrow canals past Marco Polo’s house, Mozart’s House, the famous Bridge of Sighs (legend has it, that the bridge takes its name from the sighs of prisoners stealing their last look at freedom before making their way to their cells from the Doges Palace.)

 As for the romance, honestly, we just laughed at the kitchy-ness of it all.
 At least we could relax and not worry about the kids’ reaction — (so lame … I can’t believe you spent money for this!)
 That entire trip to Italy and Croatia, in part on a Windstar Cruise last fall, was full of moments like that — just-us time, sans kids — no sibling squabbles to mediate, no children’s opinions, no juggling different agendas, no playing psychologist, nurse and cook.

-Go camping — without all of the work — At Orenda (https://camporenda.com/) in the Lake George area of New York’s Adirondacks, all meals are provided and outdoor activities are customized.
+Along California’s central coast, you’ll stay in a furnished safari tent and pick up your barbecue kit at the Canyon Market.
+At Orenda in the Lake George area of New York’s Adirondacks, all meals are provided and outdoor activities are customized.

 As for us, in Europe, we had a blast without the kids doing things they would have never considered — like our overpriced gondola-without-the-music tour of Venice.

 Sometimes a little imperfection, I told the kids, just adds to the romance.